How to use Docker 1.12 Built-In Orchestration and Service Creation

 • Security is built into Swarm by default

-• New File format - Distributed Application Bundle (DAB) making it easy to distribute multi-service application stacks between hosts.
+• New File format: Distributed Application Bundle (DAB), which makes it easy to distribute multi-service application stacks between hosts.

 Built-In Orchestration

 Orchestration has become an integral component in the container ecosystem.
-Actually it so much a key component that Docker has taken the lead and built it directly into the Docker Engine!
+It so much a key component that Docker has taken the lead and built it directly into the Docker Engine!
 So what does this mean for our applications?

 Docker 1.12